-Essentially, the robot is a laparoscopic tool.
-As in traditional laparoscopy, robot-assisted surgery requires only a few small (0.5 to 1.5 cm) incisions through which a tiny camera and surgical instruments are inserted.
+Essentially a laparoscopic tool, the robot used in robot-assisted surgery requires only a few small (0.5 to 1.5 cm) incisions through which a tiny camera and surgical instruments are inserted.
 Instead of manually controlling those instruments, the surgeon operates from a control console a few feet away while viewing the surgical field on a high-resolution monitor.
 Robotic arms equipped with endoscopes respond to the precise movements of the surgeon’s hands.

 Robot-assisted surgery has significant advantages over traditional laparoscopic and open surgical techniques: